scylladb/python-driver/docs/security.rst

 SSL
 ---
-SSL should be used when client encryption is enabled in Cassandra.
+SSL should be used when client encryption is enabled in Scylla.

 To give you as much control as possible over your SSL configuration, our SSL API takes a user-created `SSLContext` instance from the Python standard library.